wx-chevalier/zero-notes-website/README.md

-# wx-cli
+# wx-toolchain

-Simple CLI for scaffolding Various projects - Motivation By vue-cli
+- [wx-cli](./wx-cli): Simple and Futuristic Scaffolding Tool for Various Projects - Inspired By vue-cli & sao